 This project is an NSF-funded cross-linguistic database of the components which make up words in Algonquian languages.
 There are two main goals:

-To provide tribes with a source for word creation for their language revitalization/reclamation projects.
+To provide tribes with a source for lexical expansion for their language revitalization/reclamation projects.

 To provide a basis for comprehensive reconstruction of Proto-Algonquian.

 This database will be a web-based, open-access, centralized resource for Algonquian word components, providing community members and linguists with a set of data that has previously been difficult to access.